-Raise your Slice Game this Christmas with a couple of recipes which really have a Wow factor!
+Raise your Slice Game with a couple of recipes which really have a Wow factor!
 Using a couple of special ingredients from our Ballarat based Hot Chocolate specialists Grounded Pleasures or the ever so more-ish Salted Caramel Sauce lovingly made by Misty's in Melbourne.

 These recipes are so incredibly delicious and no one will ever guess how incredibly simple these sophisticated masterpieces are to make!

 250 g granita biscuits or similar plain biscuits (we used Digestives)

 - 150 ml thickened cream